ajant/SimpleArrayLibrary/README.md

 Quickstart
 ==========
-Install the latest version with composer: require "coa/simple-array-library"
+Install the latest version with composer:<br/>
+require "coa/simple-array-library"

 Just auto-load the library: